-Thurston County and City of Tumwater are updating their Joint Plan, related maps and appendices.
-This document provides a framework that will quide development within the Tumwater Urban Growth Area.
+Thurston County and City of Olympia are updating their Joint Plan, related maps and appendices.
+This document provides a framework that will guide development within the Olympia Urban Growth Area.

-Proposed changes include formatting, updating language, population projections, land inventory, and land use and zoning amendments that would be in alignment with City of Tumwater's Comprehensive Plan updates.
-The land use and zoning amendments within the urban growth area include amending the land use and zoning of:
+Proposed changes include formatting, updated language, population projections, land inventory, and one land use and zoning amendment that would be require an amendment to the Future Land Use Map and North County UGA Zoning Map or a code text amendment that would eliminate a required grocery store in one zoning district..
+The land use and zoning amendment within the urban growth area is to amend: